 In stage 4 breast cancer, cancer spreads to different parts of the body in a process called metastasis.
 It may cause different symptoms depending on the affected parts of the body:

 When breast cancer cells move into bone, this is called bone metastasis.
-It is more common for breast cancer to spread to the bones than to any other body part.
+It is

 The primary symptom of bone metastasis is intermittent bone pain.
 At times, the pain may become persistent.